clarktrimble/funhouse/README.md

 With a similar helper for `results`.

-_A-and_ we can still refer to the concrete types in `OnInput` and `OnResult` without unsightly assertions via the MsgTable instance!
+_A-and_ we can refer to the concrete types in `OnInput` and `OnResult` without unsightly assertions!

 ## The other implementation(s)